 PROFESSIONAL LICENSING AND REGULATION BUREAU

-The Professional Licensing and Regulation Bureau hereby proposes to amend Chapter 5, "Waivers and Variances from Rules," Chapter 13, "Public Records and Fair Information Practices," and Chapter 14, "Military Service, Veteran Reciprocity, and Spouses of Active Duty Service Members," and to adopt a new Chapter 15, "Use of Criminal Convictions in Eligibility Determinations and Initial Licensing Decisions," Iowa Administrative Code.
+The Professional Licensing and Regulation Bureau hereby amends Chapter 5, "Waivers and Variances from Rules," Chapter 13, "Public Records and Fair Information Practices," and Chapter 14, "Military Service, Veteran Reciprocity, and Spouses of Active Duty Service Members," and adopts a new Chapter 15, "Use of Criminal Convictions in Eligibility Determinations and Initial Licensing Decisions," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code sections 546.3 and 546.10.
+This rule making is adopted under the authority provided in Iowa Code sections 546.3 and 546.10.